fawadahmad4040/movie-recommendation-system/README.md

 # movie-recommendation-system
-This project implements a Movie Recommendation System using machine learning techniques and natural language processing (NLP).
-It suggests movies based on user preferences, such as genres, keywords, and similarities to other films.
+This project presents a movie recommendation system that identifies similar movies based on tags derived from the cast, genre, and synopsis data.
+The system analyzes these features to recommend the five most similar movies to a user-selected title.
+The implementation utilizes the K-nearest neighbors technique to perform the similarity analysis.
+The dataset for this project has been sourced from Kaggle.com.